German Shepherd Dog Original Art

 This print combines hand drawn lettering with illustration.
-Each one is hand-printed on my press in a historically inspired deep blue ink, then individually signed.
+Each one is individually hand-printed on my press in a historically inspired deep blue ink, and signed.

 Image Size: 190 x 240 mm (including signature)

 Unframed print: £40 (+P&P worldwide shipping)

 You can personalise your Dog Tag print with a hand written dedication (up to 10 words).